 Projectors are one of the most-used and most-versatile tools in the classroom.
-From showing movies and PowerPoint slides to using interactive software, there are endless possibilities for all grade levels.
-If you’re looking for the right projector for you classroom, look no further than our list of eight of the best classroom projectors.
+There are endless possibilities for all grade levels, from showing movies and PowerPoint slides to interactive software..
+If you’re looking for the right projector for you classroom, look no further than our comprehensive list of six of the best classroom projectors.
 These projectors span all price points, for even the thriftiest of teachers!

 [Please note that we might share a small portion of the sales from the links on this page.
-We only share products that we truly love and recommend.
-Thank you for your kind support of The Moneywise Teacher!
+We only share products that we genuinely love and recommend.
 Now onto our review of the best projectors for classroom use.
 Header Image © WavebreakmediaMicro /Adobe Stock]

 What is the Best Classroom Projector?